russluber/predlog/README.md

-# predlog
+# Predlog

-A personal CLI prediction tracker and calibration tool.
+**Predlog** is a personal CLI tool for probabilistic prediction tracking and calibration.